Pupils at The Heys are benefiting from a £1.5m investment to transform learning and wellbeing activities.

-Miss Evans said the investment had also provided opportunity to pay tribute to two previous members of staff.
+The investment had also provided opportunity to pay tribute to two previous members of staff.

-She added: “We’ve been delighted to name two of our buildings after Mrs Jane Wilson, who was PA to the last two headteachers and epitomised the core values of the school, and Geoff Barlow, a former headteacher who committed a huge amount of his life to the school.
+The school has been delighted to name two of our buildings after Mrs Jane Wilson, who was PA to the last two headteachers and epitomised the core values of the school, and Geoff Barlow, a former headteacher who committed a huge amount of his life to the school.

 “The new facilities have become all I hoped they would be and more.”